JujuAdams/Bulb/docs/21.0/Quick-Start.md

 ## How do I get a basic scene up and running?

 The following is a basic setup guide using *dynamic* rather than *static* occluders.
+In general, you will want to use static occluders as much as possible to improve performance.

 &nbsp;

 ### 1. Create a new project and import Bulb

 [See above](Quick-Start#how-do-i-import-bulb-into-my-game) for instructions on importing Bulb.

 &nbsp;